 - Occasional respite services for the foster child

 - Day care services for working resource parents

 - State Medicaid for medical expenses for all foster children

 - Support and contact from the Family Development Specialist

 Fostering & Training

-You can also contact the Lead Family Services Specialist at 804-318-8640 to get more information on fostering and upcoming trainings.
-Registration is required for all trainings.
+Interested in becoming a Foster Parent?
+Information Sessions are held monthly (PDF) and registration is required.
+You can also contact the Lead Family Services Specialist at 804-717-6194 to get more information on fostering and upcoming trainings.